NVIDIA/ChatRTX/dataset/README.md

-Place your text data here.
+Place your text data in this directory.